#Just Adulting Legal Survival Guide

 Is Driving A Right Or A Privilege?
 Driving is a privilege regulated by the State of Florida.
 It carries great responsibility.
 For more information, refer to Chapter 322, Fla.
 Stat.

 Do I Have To Have Car Insurance?
 According to Florida law, if you own a motor vehicle with four or more wheels you must carry at least $10,000 of personal injury protection insurance (PIP) also known as no-fault insurance.
 A minimum of $10,000 of property damage liability insurance is also mandatory (§ 324.021, Fla.
 Stat.).
-Failure to provide insurance may result in a suspension of your driving privilege, including your vehicle tag and registration.
+Failure to provide proof of insurance may result in a suspension of your driving privilege, including your vehicle tag and registration. (§ 316.646, Fla.
+Stat.).

 What If I Drive Off Without Paying For Gasoline?
 In addition to possible theft charges, you are also subject to losing your driver license (§ 812.014, Fla.
 Stat.).